Utah County Advocates

 Petitions

-Community cats (aka stray or free-roaming cats) risk losing their lives simply because they've made a home in the outdoors.
-In many cases, they are brought to local shelters where they are at risk of being killed.
-Many of these cats are thriving living outdoors because someone in their community cares for them.
+Leadership of Utah County*In 2024, over 4,300 cats entered Utah County shelters, and only 60% made it out alive.
+Community cats (aka stray or free-roaming cats) are losing their lives simply because they've made a home outdoors.
+In many cases, they are brought to NUVAS or SUVAS where they have a 40% chance of being killed.
+Many of these cats thrive living outdoors because community members care for and about them.
 That's where community cat programs come in.
-These programs use trap-neuter-return (TNR) to save cats.
+These programs use trap-neuter-vaccinate-return (TNVR) to save cats.
 The process is simple: Community cats are trapped, evaluated by veterinarians, vaccinated, spayed or neutered, ear-tipped, and returned to their outdoor homes, unable to have kittens.
-Lifesaving programs like these are proven to be the most cost-effective, veterinarian-approved, and animal-friendly solutions for controlling and reducing free-roaming cat populations.
-Your voice is a critical part of ensuring that pets and people in Utah County have access to these resources.
-Become part of a driven and diverse group of people who believe that all pets and people deserve compassion, and that -- when we work together -- we can create real change for pets in need.
-Have you been impacted by this issue?
-Send us an email to tell us about why this matters to you.
-Reference the facts: Community cats and public health: https://www.felineresearch.org/post/issue-brief-feral-cats-and-public-health TNR and population management: https://www.felineresearch.org/post/issue-brief-what-to-do-with-feral-cats-examining-tnr Cat health and welfare with TNR: https://www.felineresearch.org/post/issue-brief-feral-cat-health
+Lifesaving programs like these are proven to be the most cost-effective, veterinarian-approved, and animal-friendly solutions for improving the health of and reducing free-roaming cat populations.
+By aligning city ordinances with state law, Utah County can save lives, reduce taxpayer costs, and build healthier, safer communities for both people and pets.
+Reference the facts: Utah Code Community Cat Act 11-46-301 - https://le.utah.gov/xcode/Title11/Chapter46/C11-46-P3_1800010118000101.pdf Community cats and public health: https://www.felineresearch.org/post/issue-brief-feral-cats-and-public-health TNR and population management: https://www.felineresearch.org/post/issue-brief-what-to-do-with-feral-cats-examining-tnr Cat health and welfare with TNR: https://www.felineresearch.org/post/issue-brief-feral-cat-health43/100 Signatures

 Posts